the vintage cabin, newly renovated

 On weekends, they returned with lumber in the truck bed and cedar dust in their hair, shaping a cabin board by board.

-They weren’t building a getaway.
+They weren’t building a lux getaway.
 They were building a refuge—something simple, sturdy, and alive with firelight—a place where the years could pass kindly.

 Today, the cabin still holds their fingerprints: warm cedar walls, creaking floors, and the steady calm of a place made with real hands and real heart.